 MacBook Air 2019 price and configuration options

-The MacBook Air is pricier than many 13-inch PC laptops, but it's now the most-affordable MacBook.
-It starts at $1,099 with an 8th Gen Core i5-8210Y CPU, 8GB of RAM and 128GB of SSD storage.
+The MacBook Air is pricier than many 13-inch PC laptops but became the most-affordable MacBook when it was released on July 9, 2019, at $1,099, or $100 less than the previous model.
+The base model comes with an 8th Gen Core i5-8210Y CPU, 8GB of RAM and 128GB of SSD storage.
 We tested the 256GB SSD model, which adds $200 to the price.

 MORE: Best Apple Laptops

 Other upgrades include 16GB of RAM for $200, the upgrade I'd take most often as I keep a lot of apps running simultaneously.
 There is no CPU upgrade option, unfortunately.
 If you bought AppleCare+, our comprehensive Apple Warranty Check guide will show you how to find the remaining time on your plan.